 On October 7, 2021, we hosted a virtual public meeting.
 172 people registered for the meeting, and about 100 attended.
 Participants viewed a presentation on the remapping project, and then broke into small groups to discuss the process and the recommendations.
 Facilitators recorded comments and questions on a shared screen, and then reported comments back to the full group.

-Based on feedback from the October 7 public meeting and subsequent comments, we made one more round of revisions.
+Based on feedback from the October 7 public meeting and subsequent comments, we made another round of revisions.